Building and operating telecom infrastructure throughout emerging markets

 Social and environmental sustainability are at the heart of what we do.
 We are leading the way with our solar-powered towers, and continue to make lasting social investments in our local communities.

-You can read about our Corporate Sustainability and Responsibility projects here.
+You can read about our Sustainability programs here.

-Emerging markets represent some of the fastest growing wireless communications opportunities in the world with increasing access to smartphones and associated data requirements driving demand for wireless telecommunications infrastructure, according to industry reports.
+Emerging markets represent some of the fastest growing wireless communications opportunities in the world with increasing demand from subscribers for data services and increasing access to smartphones driving demand for wireless telecommunications infrastructure, according to industry reports.

 Connecting people and their communities – Far more than a business story